Want to know how to keep brisket from drying out in smoker?

-You don’t want to mess up after all that time and serve dry meat.
+I know that smoking a brisket can seem daunting, you don’t want to mess up after all that time and serve dry meat.

 Below is exactly how to keep your brisket moist during that long smoke session

-The brisket is the king of the BBQ scene!
+Brisket is the king of the BBQ scene!

 It has a lot of intermuscular fat and connective tissue.